 In this third funding round (2023-2026), the project will focus on making CarerHelp more accessible to carers and families from regional, rural, and remote parts of Australia who may have limited access to palliative care and bereavement services.
 This includes carers who are Aboriginal or Torres Strait Islander or from specific cultural backgrounds and have settled in particular rural areas.
 To understand the needs of rural carers, the team will be conducting a review of the literature and running consultation sessions with services providing care to the rural carer population.
 The newly developed resources to come from this work will be available via the website’s Communities section and promoted through targeted marketing campaigns.

 To find out more and find out about the project, visit the project website at https://www.carerhelp.com.au/

-If you would like more information about the project please contact Tina Thomas: Kristina.email@example.com
+If you would like more information about CarerHelp or its contents, please contact the Centre for Palliative Care on email@example.com